Honorary Doctorate vs. PhD: Key Differences Explained

 A PhD is a journey of dedication, thirst for knowledge, rigorous academics, and intellectual curiosity.

-An honorary PhD degree is not earned but is awarded.
-An honorary doctorate degree is awarded as a sign of respect and admiration, unlike a regular PhD, which is earned after a lot of hard work for a period of four to seven years.
-Coursework or research is not involved much in an honorary doctorate degree.
-In lieu, many universities award this degree to individuals who have made remarkable contributions to society in different areas or fields, from politics, business, arts, science, to philanthropy.
-Nobel laureates, humanitarian leaders, accomplished artists, or entrepreneurs may be recognized with an honorary degree.
+An honorary PhD is not earned but is awarded.
+An honorary doctorate is awarded as a sign of respect and admiration, unlike a regular PhD, which is earned after a lot of hard work for a period of four to seven years.
+Coursework or research is not involved much in an honorary doctorate.
+In lieu, many universities award this to individuals who have made remarkable contributions to society in different areas or fields, from politics, business, arts, science, to philanthropy.
+Nobel laureates, humanitarian leaders, accomplished artists, or entrepreneurs may be recognised with an honorary.

 Comparison Table: Honorary Doctorate vs. PhD – Earned Doctorate